A half-day program that dives deeper into industry topics and updates.

 8:00 a.m. – 12:00 p.m.

-American Trucking Associations presents the ATA Symposium at NACV Show, a half-day program that tackles complicated industry topics from cybersecurity disaster prevention to fleet maintenance strategy.
+American Trucking Associations and Transport Topics present the ATA Symposium at NACV Show, a half-day program that tackles complicated industry topics from cybersecurity disaster prevention to fleet maintenance strategy.

 Strategies for Preventing and Managing Cybersecurity Disasters